 Who knows.
 That’s the hardest part.
 For us, in our district, they announced the strike on a Thursday — the strike started the following Thursday (giving families lead time to work on safe places for their children) and lasted through to the next Friday when children returned to school.

-In reality, our strike could’ve been a lot faster if our state legislature had taken it more seriously from the beginning (the adjourned early on the Thursday of the strike, and legislatures weren’t even at the capitol the Friday of the strike).
-The strike did end when they passed a budget with increased educational funding.
+In reality, our strike could’ve been a lot faster if our state legislature had taken it more seriously from the beginning (they adjourned early on the Thursday of the strike, and legislatures weren’t even at the capitol the Friday of the strike).
+The strike did end when they passed school district budgets with increased educational funding.

 How does a teacher strike work?

-First off, our teachers aren’t unionized, so it may work differently in a state that has a union.
+First off, we don’t have teacher unions, so it may work differently in a state that has a union.
 Our teachers can belong to an association (it is not required as it was when my husband taught in California).

 They announced a vote on whether or not they should strike.
 Our teachers had 3 days to vote on striking and then the results were announced on a Thursday.